-TfN believes that the emissions from all flights from airports in the North need to be fully aligned with the requirements of the Paris Agreement.
+TfN recognises the need for aviation and shipping to be included in national targets and believes that the emissions from all flights from airports in the North need to be fully aligned with the requirements of the Paris Agreement.
 This means operating within a defined carbon budget for UK aviation as part of a wider international budget.

 Manchester Airports Group has pledged to become a net-zero airport by 2038, and in 2020 launched a competition for the first airline to operate a zero-emission commercial flight from one of its airports.
-The contest, an industry first, will see the successful carrier win five years' free landing fees.
+The contest, an industry first, will see the successful carrier win five years' free landing fees5.